Suzy Kendall: Personal life

-In 1968, Kendall married pianist, comedian and actor Dudley Moore, and though they divorced in 1972, they remained friends until Moore's death in 2002.
+In 1968, Kendall married pianist, comedian and actor Dudley Moore.
+They divorced in 1972 and remained friends until Moore's death in 2002.

-Following the divorce she remarried shortly afterwards to musician Sandy Harper, whom Moore also befriended.
-Moore was godfather to her daughter Elodie.
+She married musician Sandy Harper shortly after her divorce.
+He was subsequently befriended by Moore who became godfather to their daughter Elodie Harper.
 In 2002 she hosted a memorial service for Moore attended by her second husband and daughter.

-Kendall now lives in London with her second husband Sandy Harper.
-Their daughter Elodie Harper is a journalist (at ITV Anglia) and novelist.
+As of 2018, Kendall and Harper live in London.
+Their daughter, Elodie, is a journalist (at ITV Anglia) and novelist.